qliu1-QFoxie/QFSolver/README.md

 # Inflation Primordial Spectrum Pipeline

-Julia tools for solving canonical single-field inflationary backgrounds, evolving exact scalar and tensor perturbations, calibrating the primordial spectrum to a physical `k` axis, and exporting CLASS-compatible external primordial tables.
+Julia tools to solve for primordial scalar and tensor spectra given any inflationary potential, and exporting CLASS-compatible external primordial tables.

 ## Scope